-In determining the extent of the Fund's investment in equity securities, the Investment Adviser will rely primarily on market timing techniques developed by Dr. Zweig, President of the Sub-Adviser, and his staff.
-It is expected that the Investment Adviser will make most of the decisions with respect to the extent of the Fund's investment in equity securities based on these techniques.
-These techniques, which seek to identify the risks and trends in the equity markets at any given time, include general market indicators, including interest rate and monetary analysis, market sentiment indicators, price and trading volume statistics and measures of valuation, as well as other market indicators and statistics which the Sub-Adviser believes tend to point to significant trends in the overall performance and the risk of the stock market.
+The extent of the Fund s investment equity securities will be determined primarily on the basis of asset allocation techniques developed by Dr. Martin E. Zweig, President of the Sub-Adviser, and his staff.
+It is expected that the Investment Adviser will make most of the decisions with respect to the extent of the Fund s investment in equity securities based on these techniques.
+The allocation techniques, which seek to identify the risks and trends in the equity markets at any given time, include general market indicators, including interest rate and monetary analysis, market sentiment indicators, price and trading volume statistics, and measures of valuation, as well as other market indicators and statistics which the Investment Adviser believes tend to point to significant trends in the overall performance and the risk of the stock market.
 These techniques are not an all-in or all-out approach that attempts to predict market tops and bottoms.
 Instead, they are intended to be a gradual and disciplined approach that reacts to changes in risk levels as determined by the indicators.
-The goal is to be invested consistent with the major trends of the market.
-There is no assurance that these market timing techniques will provide protection from the risks of equity investment, enable the Fund to be invested consistent with the major trends of the market or enable the Fund to achieve its investment objective.
+The goal is to be invested consistent with the major trends of the markets.
+There is no assurance that these asset allocation techniques will provide protection from the risks of debt or equity investment, enable the Fund to be invested consistent with the major trends of the markets or enable the Fund to achieve its investment objective.

-The Investment Adviser expects that at least 65% of the Fund's net assets will consist of equity securities, including convertible securities and warrants, with any balance composed of cash, investments in money market instruments, non-convertible debt securities, short sales, security and stock index options and futures contracts and options on futures contracts.
-However, if the Investment Adviser believes, in its judgment, on the basis of these market timing techniques, that the investment environment is uncertain or unfavorable and justifies a defensive position (during the period of such uncertainty), a substantially lower percentage than 65% of the Fund's net assets, during the existence of such circumstances, may consist of equity securities.
-If the Investment Adviser so believes that the investment environment is particularly uncertain or unfavorable and justifies such a defensive position, then little, if any, of the Fund's assets, during the existence of such circumstances, may consist of equity securities, with the balance of the Fund's assets held in cash or investments in money market instruments.
-The money market instruments in which the Fund may invest are securities issued or guaranteed by the U.S. Treasury or U.S. Government or its agencies or instrumentalities ("U.S. Government Securities"), commercial paper rated A-1 or higher by Standard & Poor's Corporation ("S&P") or Prime-1 or higher by Moody's Investors Service, Inc. ("Moody's"), commercial paper not rated but issued by companies that have outstanding debt rated Aa or higher by Moody's or AA or higher by S&P and certificates of deposit, bankers' acceptances and other short-term obligations issued by domestic branches of U.S. banks that are insured by the Federal Deposit Insurance Corporation and have assets in excess of \$500 million.
+The Investment Adviser expects that at least 65% of the Fund s net assets will consist of equity securities, including convertible securities and warrants, with any balance composed of cash, investments in money market instruments, non-convertible debt securities, short sales, security and stock index options and futures contracts and options on futures contracts.
+However, if the Investment Adviser believes, in its judgment, on the basis of these asset allocation techniques, that the investment environment is uncertain or unfavorable and justifies a defensive position

+(during the period of such uncertainty), a substantially lower percentage than 65% of the Fund s net assets, during the existence of such circumstances, may consist of equity securities.
+If the Investment Adviser so believes that the investment environment is particularly uncertain or unfavorable and justifies such a defensive position, then little, if any, of the Fund s assets, during the existence of such circumstances, may consist of equity securities, with the balance of the Fund s assets held in cash or investments in money market instruments.
+The money market instruments in which the Fund may invest are securities issued or guaranteed by the U.S. Treasury or U.S. Government or its agencies or instrumentalities (U.S. Government Securities), commercial paper rated A-1 or higher by Standard & Poor s Corporation (S&P) or Prime-1 or higher by Moody s Investors Service, Inc. (Moody s), commercial paper not rated but issued by companies that have outstanding debt rated Aa or higher by Moody s or AA or higher by S&P and certificates of deposit, bankers acceptances and other short-term obligations issued by domestic branches of U.S. banks that are insured by the Federal Deposit Insurance Corporation and have assets in excess of \$500 million.